-Australia-EU FTA & Partnership Framework
+Australia-EU FTA & Framework Agreement

 The Australian Prime Minister together with the President of the European Council and the President of the European Commission agreed in a joint statement on 15 November 2015 to start the process towards a comprehensive and high-quality Free Trade Agreement (FTA).

-Key Interests and benefits:
+Key Interests and benefits

 - An Australia-EU FTA would remove barriers to trade in goods